 How is that so?
-Closed Head Trauma aka.
-Traumatic Brain Injury (TBI) is when the head takes a blow and the force causes the brain to slam back and forth against the inside of the skull.
-Think of your brain and skull like bowl of jello.
-If you bang on the side bowl you will see ripples going through the jello causing minor damage, “Micro trauma”.
-Now drop the bowl to the floor.
-What happens to the jello you can see that there would be significant damage to the jello texture “Macro trauma”.
-This is what happens to the brain when you get hit in the head.
-The force of the blow will cause the whiplash to the spinal cord and brain to continue to move until it smashes up against the other sides of the skull causing, brain brain stem trauma and spinal cord.
-Not the entire skull is smooth if you look at the base of the in side of the skull you will see that it is made up of rough and bony structures.
-These rough and bony structures rub agents and damage delicate brain tissue every time it is hit.
-Now take that and do it 10,000 times in a season and you can see the significant damage that it can cause to the brain, brainstem and spinal cord, “Repetitive Trauma”.
-Brain injury is associated with acute swelling which impairs blood flow, healing, learning, (neuroplasticity) and function.
-Leaving the patient with many symptoms.
+Closed head trauma, aka TBI, occurs when the head takes a blow and the force causes the brain to slam back and forth against the inside of the skull.
+Think of your brain and skull like jello in a bowl.
+If you bang on the side of the bowl, you’ll see ripples going through the jello.
+In the brain, that would be minor damage called “micro trauma.”
+If you drop the bowl, there will be significant damage to the jello texture.
+In the brain, this would be called “macro trauma,” and it’s what happens when you get hit in the head.
+The force of the blow causes whiplash and forces the spinal cord and the brain to slam against the sides of the skull, causing brainstem and spinal cord trauma.
+The base of the inside of the skull is made up of rough bony structures that can rub against and damage delicate brain tissue.
+In the context of a football season, when brain tissue can come into contact with those structures thousands of times, significant damage can be caused to the brain, the brainstem and the spinal cord.
+This is known as “repetitive trauma.”

 Common Symptoms of Traumatic Brain Injury

-- Loss of time
+- Loss of sense of time

 - Abnormal vision or hearing

-- Unable to concentrate
+- Inability to concentrate